gotoplanb/discover-webstack/README.md

   5. What is a commit?
 * Install GitHub for Mac (or Windows or Linux)
 * Add a public key
+* Clone a repository
 * Answer these questions:
   1. How to initialize a new local repository
   2. How to clone a remote repository?
 What is "Origin"?
 * Play the introduction sequence in [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)
+* Make a commit and push your local repository
 * Answer these questions:
   1. What does HEAD refer to?
   1. What is the working copy?